ihmeuw-msca/mrtool/docs/source/concepts/data_gen/rr2_log_linear.rst

 Relative Risk 2: Log Linear
 ===========================

-When consider relative risk regarding different exposure, the most simple and common assumption is log linear.
+When analyzing relative risk across different exposure levels, the most widely used assumption is that the model is log linear.
 We parametrize the log risk as a linear function of exposure,

 .. math::